HusseinHamadi/Library-Management-System/README.md

 ### BorrowRecord:
 - `POST /api/borrow/{bookId}/patron/{patronId}`: Borrows a book for a patron.
 - `POST /api/return/{bookId}/patron/{patronId}`: Returns a borrowed book.

+### Admin:
+- `GET /api/admins`: Retrieves a list of all admin users (requires ADMIN role).
+- `GET /api/admins/{id}`: Retrieves a specific admin user by their ID (requires ADMIN role).
+- `POST /api/admins`: Creates a new admin user (requires ADMIN role).
+- `PUT /api/admins/{id}`: Updates an existing admin user by their ID (requires ADMIN role).
+- `DELETE /api/admins/{id}`: Deletes an admin user by their ID (requires ADMIN role).

+## Security
+The Library Management System API uses Spring Security for authentication and authorization.
+The key security features include:

+- Basic Authentication: The API uses HTTP Basic Authentication for securing the endpoints.
+- Role-Based Access Control: The API enforces role-based access control:
+  - The ADMIN role is required to manage admin users and perform certain sensitive operations.
+  - All other endpoints require users to be authenticated.
+- Stateless Sessions: The API uses stateless session management, meaning that each request must be authenticated individually, typically via an Authorization header.

 ## Testing:
 testing is implimentet for all layers and all methods